fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 **Pocket**
 * Creates pockets from closed curves.
 Used to clear all the material inside a curve to a specific depth.
-* Supports curves inside a curve to make islands in a pocket.
-But only at one level.
-An island inside an island inside an island is not supported.
-Use multiple cutting operations to achieve this.
+* Supports endless curves inside curves to make islands for pockets.
+Currently only supports raster pockets along X or Y.

 **Surface 3D mill**